SiobhanP1/community-garden/README.md

 ### Supported Screens and Browsers

+* The website was tested for screen widths from 320px (smallest expected mobile phone width) up to 1200px (large laptops or TVs).
+* It was tested for different size devices using the simulator in Chrome DevTools.
+It has not been tested on other browsers.

 ## Deployment

 ### Via Gitpod

 To open up the site in Gitpod, follow the following steps:

 1. Go to http://github.com.
 2. Open up the 'SiobhanP1/community-garden' repository.
 3. Click 'Gitpod' to open up a workspace in Gitpod.